HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 5-9

-Blue Mist Shrub is a deciduous shrub that produces beautiful blue flowers in late summer and early fall.
+The Blue Mist Shrub is a deciduous one that produces soft blue flowers in late summer and early fall.

 20. Blue Larkspur